JoeLumbley/File-Explorer/README.md

 ```

-Here's a detailed breakdown of the updated `CopyDirectory` method in VB.NET, which now supports asynchronous file copying.
+Here's a detailed breakdown of the updated `CopyDirectory` method , which now supports asynchronous file copying.
 This ensures that the UI remains responsive during the operation, especially when dealing with large directories.

 ## Updated Method Definition